13 Signs of Cancer in Men You Need to Stop Ignoring

 If it’s consistently difficult to urinate, or there’s blood in your urine or semen, or if you experience unexplained erectile dysfunction, see your doctor; these could be symptoms of prostate cancer.
 “Unfortunately, there aren’t noticeable symptoms of prostate cancer until the aggressive stages,” says Moshe Shike, MD, gastroenterologist at Memorial Sloan Kettering Cancer Center in New York City.
 Dr. Shike says he frequently sees patients who ignore these symptoms for up to six months before they seek help, but the sooner you check out your symptoms, the better.

 Just as women should be familiar with how their breasts look and feel, men should pay attention to their testicles.
 If you notice changes in size to one or both, if they feel swollen or extra heavy, or if you feel a lump, these symptoms could indicate testicular cancer, says Maurie Markman, MD, an oncologist at Cancer Treatment Centers of America.
 Testicular cancer is most common in young and middle-aged men.
+However, note that regular self-exam is recommended against by evidence and the USPSTF.

 Noticeable skin changes